loru88/skygarden-check-tickets/README.md

 ```

 ## Tips
 * You might want to schedule this to be run daily to check the ticket availability automatically.
+You may create a cron job or windows scheduled task to run it every half hour.